Time Zones in Bolivia

 Bolivia Country Details

 Bolivia is a South American country with its constitutional capital in Sucre.
-It has a population of 11,353,142 and covers 1,098,580 km², making it one of the larger countries in the region by land area.
+It has a population of 11,353,142 and an area of 1,098,580 km², making it one of the larger countries in the region by land area.

-The national currency is the BOB (Boliviano), which is relevant for travelers budgeting local expenses and for companies invoicing Bolivian customers or suppliers.
-Bolivia’s dialing code is +591, which is the country code used for international calls to Bolivian landlines and mobile numbers.
+The national currency is the BOB (Boliviano), which is relevant for travelers budgeting local expenses and for businesses invoicing Bolivian clients or suppliers.
+Bolivia’s international dialing code is +591, which is used for calling landlines and mobile numbers from abroad.

 Daylight Saving Time in Bolivia